 Upon inheriting a house you may be struck with an array of confusing and conflicting thoughts concerning what to do with it.
-Should you sell it?
-Keep it?
-Move in?
+Should you sell it, keep it or move in?
 Can you refuse it?
 What else is there to consider?
-The decision requires planning, thorough consideration of available options and the confidence that your final decision will benefit all it affects.
-Let’s consider your options.
+The decision requires planning, thorough consideration of available options, and the confidence that your final decision will benefit all it affects.

 This post assumes you’ve already been granted a probate and own the legal rights to the inherited home.
-See our previous post, ‘A quick guide to selling an inherited property’ for further information.
+If you haven't, click here for more information on how to get this sorted.

 Why Might You Sell?